EBISPOT/gwas-sumstats-harmoniser/README.md

 ## 2. Reference preparation

-The resource bundle is a collection of standard files for harmonizaing GWAS summary statistics data.
+The resource bundle is a collection of standard files for harmonisaing GWAS summary statistics data.
 We support the ensembl variants VCF reference (hg38, dbSNP 151) and synonyms table .
 These files can be directly downloaded from our [FTP](http:) server.

 Users can also prepare their own reference:
 ```